Ethical Principles and Publication Policy

 c) Not complying with ethical rules in research on humans and animals, not respecting patient rights in their publications,

-ç) To act against the provisions of the relevant legislation in biomedical researches and other clinical researches related to humans,
+ç) To act contrary to the provisions of the relevant legislation in biomedical researches and other clinical researches related to humans,

 d) To share the information contained in a work assigned for review with others before it is published without the express permission of the author,